NeuralWxMaps/EnsMemberAnalysis/index.md

 </table>

 <img src="https://user-images.githubusercontent.com/75145898/111527281-5dab9e00-8725-11eb-9b3b-29697141a94f.png">
 <p>Here is the Phase-Space plot of the 24 hour forecast, valid at 00z on March 15th (6 PM MDT on March 14th).
 Nineteen ensemble members are clustered around node (1, 46).
 Two other small clusters are also shown, with 3 members in each one.
-The averages of the clusters are presented below the corresponding Phase-Space nodes.</p>
+The averages of the clusters are presented below the corresponding Phase-Space nodes.
+The clustering at this time period was very similar to what was observed six hours earlier.
+See the comment above.</p>

 <table border="1" cellpadding="1" cellspacing="1">
   <tr>